w3f/Grants-Program/docs/RFPs/Open/grant_management_webapp.md

 Ideally, the tool (combining GitHub + website) can benefit other grant programs and on-chain treasuries.

 - Long term goals:
-  * Oracles/pallets for treasury integration
+  * Oracles/pallets for treasury integration.
   * Using a decentralized alternative instead of github.